-The investigation took longer than expected.
-We were initially told that it would take 20 working days, but it eventually took more than 2 months to complete the investigation.
+The investigation took longer to complete than expected.
+We were initially told that it would take 20 working days, but it eventually took more than 2 months.

 While it is not crucial to understanding this page, for those interested in the details of the SNH investigation results, it can be found here: SNH-investigation-results.pdf